TechnoSavage/runZero/sdk-sample-scripts/FileWave/README.md

 `RUNZERO_CLIENT_ID` - runZero API client ID.
 Created in the console under Account -> API clients

 `RUNZERO_CLIENT_SECRET` - Associated API client secret to the above ID.
-Displayed when creating an new API client
+Displayed when creating a new API client

-`RUNZERO_ORG_ID` - UUID of the Organization to which integration will send data.
-Found in the console URL after navigating to Organizations and clicking organization name
+`RUNZERO_ORG_ID` - UUID of the Organization to which the integration will report data.
+Found in the console URL after navigating to "Organizations" and clicking on an organization name

-`RUNZERO_SITE_NAME` - Name of the site to which the integration will send data
+`RUNZERO_SITE_NAME` - Name of the site to which the integration will create new assets

-`RUNZERO_SITE_ID` - UUID of the Site to which integration will send data.
-Found in the console URL after navigating to Sites and clicking site name
+`RUNZERO_SITE_ID` - UUID of the Site to which the integration will create new assts.
+Found in the console URL after navigating to "Sites" and clicking on a site name

 `RUNZERO_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
-Found in the console URL after navigating to Accounts -> Custom Integrations and clicking the integration name
+Found in the console URL after navigating to "Accounts" -> "Custom Integrations" and clicking on an  integration name

 `RUNZERO_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
-Created in the console under Accounts -> Custom Integrations
+Created in the console under "Accounts" -> "Custom Integrations"

-`FW_BASE_URL` - The domain or IP of the FileWave instance, minus any resource path e.g. http://mycompany.snipeit
+`FW_BASE_URL` - The domain or IP of the FileWave instance, minus any resource path e.g. http(s)://my-filewave-instance

 `FW_API_KEY` - The API token for the FileWave instance.